Installation¶

 Choose your language¶

-Set the environment variable for the provider you're calling:
+Set the environment variable matching the provider you call:

 export OPENAI_API_KEY="sk-..."